 In summary, exposing infants and young children to a wide variety of foods may be the most effective way to protect them from developing food allergies.

-On MyFoodAllergyTeam — a social network for people with food allergies and their loved ones — more than 39,000 members come together to ask questions, give advice, and share their stories with others who understand life with food allergies.
+On MyFoodAllergyTeam, the social network for people with food allergies and their loved ones, more than 39,000 members come together to ask questions, give advice, and share their stories with others who understand life with food allergies.

 Do food allergies run in your family?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.